 While you should always check your policy beforehand, most travel insurance will cover you for lost or stolen passports.
 If your passport is lost or stolen, it’s important that you report this quickly and apply for an Emergency Travel Document (ETD) to minimise the disruption to your holiday.
 Keep any reference numbers when you report the loss/theft, as these will be needed when claiming on your insurance.

 Can I still get travel insurance if I've got a medical condition?

 Yes, you can still get travel insurance even if you have a medical condition, although you might need to look for a specialist provider.
 That’s because having certain health issues could mean that you’re more likely to need medical treatment while you’re on holiday.
-Unlike in the UK, you’ll be expected to pay for any care you receive and even common procedures can cost thousands of pounds.

 Can I get travel insurance when I am already on holiday?

 Although you should arrange cover before you set off, you may be able to buy specialist travel insurance after you’ve departed.
-Your circumstances and whether you intend to make a claim will be taken into account and there may be a waiting period to prevent you from making an immediate claim.
+Your circumstances and whether you intend to make a claim will be taken into account, and there may be a waiting period to prevent you from making an immediate claim.